mmjulkowska/MVApp/README.md

 ![05_correlate_02a](https://user-images.githubusercontent.com/14832460/38466387-01117586-3b31-11e8-8643-3e745649a4e6.png)

-As soon as you select to subset your correlation, you will also see the message displaying the top 5 most variable correlations.
-Those pairs of Dependent Variables are determined by examining the variance in R2 of the correlation between the individual subsets of the Independent Variable selected to subset for.
+Once you select to subset your correlation, you will see a message displaying the top 5 most variable correlation pairs.
+Those pairs of Dependent Variables are determined by examining the variance in R2 of the correlation between the individual subsets of the Independent Variable.
 The pairs are NOT selected based on the p-values of the correlation, so the variance in correlation should be examined in more details, before making any conclusions:

 ![05_correlate_02b](https://user-images.githubusercontent.com/14832460/38466386-00ed6678-3b31-11e8-8489-5b81c5be2607.png)